KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 Download :download:`CMakeLists.txt <../Chapter2/CMakeLists.txt>`

-If you prefer to git clone or download the SDK yourself from Khronos’s OpenXR-SDK-Source GitHub page `here <https://github.com/KhronosGroup/OpenXR-SDK>`_.
+If you prefer to git clone or download the SDK yourself from `Khronos’s OpenXR-SDK-Source GitHub page <https://github.com/KhronosGroup/OpenXR-SDK>`_.
 You can either use your preferred command-line or GUI Git tool, or download it as a .zip file.

 With the OpenXR loader and your graphics API selected, you're ready to start creating your first OpenXR project.